Ombi-app/Ombi.Docs/docs/faq.md

 ## Ombi does not default to English or my preferred language

-This is mostly an issue with Chrome.
+Once you have set your preferred language in the user preferences area of Ombi, then it's attached to your user profile.
+So when Ombi loads up it checks what was set and will use that.
+If nothing has been set then this is mostly an issue with Chrome.
 Ombi sets whatever is the first language your browser presents, you can run the command `navigator.languages` in the Chrome console to see the list.

 To get Ombi to display the language you want, make that language appear as the first entry in the above command.